-Ovtchinnikov, Reza, and Wu (2014) find that firms' innovation increases following positive political capital shocks, which they argue is due to a reduction in policy uncertainty amongst politically-connected firms.
-However, Ovtchinnikov, Reza, and Wu (2014) do not explicitly test whether policy uncertainty is directly impacting political connections or risk-taking.
-Furthermore, in contrast to Ovtchinnikov, Reza, and Wu (2014), we find no relationship between political capital shocks and R&D expenditures in our sample.
-Nevertheless, the key message of their paper - that politically-connected firms may benefit from a reduction in policy uncertainty - complements the main findings of our study.
+itive political capital shocks, which they argue is due to better information about future government policies amongst politically-connected firms.
+In contrast to Ovtchinnikov, Reza, and Wu (2014), we find no relationship between political capital shocks and R&D expenditures in our sample.
+Nevertheless, the key message of their paper - that politically-connected firms may benefit from information about future policies - complements the main findings of our study.